alonso-herreros/uni-dcom-exercises/Chapter 2 Exercises.md

 Design for Canal 2 the shaping filters at the transmitter and receiver in order to get white noise at the output of the sampler.

+> **Answer**
+>
+> In order to get white noise at the output of the sampler, we just need to
+> ensure that its PSD after the matched filter and periodic sampling stays
+> constant.
+This can be achieved by using a raised cosine filter as the shaping
+> filter and matching it at the receiver.
+This will ensure that the noise is
+> white, but there will inevitably be ISI.

 ### Question 8.d

 Get the maximum symbol rate in both channels